adamsilver/forms/manuscript/00-Introduction.md

 # Introduction

+Interaction on the web comes in two forms: passive interaction (reading), active interaction (filling in information).
+Forms is the latter.

 People use forms to search for content, to log-in, and to purchase products etc. Due to this, forms are probably one of the most, if not *the* most important interactions on the web.

 Forms can be a lovely experience and they can be a horrible experience.
 Forms can be fun to build and they can be horrible to build.
 This book provides everything you need to provide a lovely experience and a lovely technical solution.